Pebble Island: History

 The settlement's Spanish name "Puerto Calderón" (meaning "port of the cauldron [or vat]") reflects the area's early history in sealing, and hunting penguins for oil.

 The farm was established in 1846 by John Markham Dean (elsewhere, John Henry Dean), an Englishman who bought Pebble and three neighbouring islands for £400.
-Dean's family concern passed on to Dean Brothers Ltd, but it is currently managed locally by Raymond Evans, the great nephew of Johnny Evans who introduced sheep to the island and slaughtered the first feral cattle.
+Dean's family concern passed on to Dean Brothers Ltd, and was managed locally by Raymond Evans (and formerly his father Griff), the great nephew of Johnny Evans who introduced sheep to the island and slaughtered the first feral cattle.
+The ownership of Pebble Island and several outlying islands passed from Dean Brothers Ltd to the Goulds in 2025.

 In the early 1900s, an extensive set of fossils was collected on Pebble island by Constance Allardyce, the wife of the Governor, William Allardyce; she shared many of these with John Mason Clarke, an American paleontologist, and they proved to be of significance for understanding the geological history of the South Atlantic.

-During the Falklands War, the island was occupied by Argentine forces which created the Estación Aeronaval Calderón (naval air station Calderon), protected by elements of 2nd Naval Infantry Battalion, which was assaulted successfully by the British Special Air Service in the "Raid on Pebble Island".
+During the Falklands War, the island was occupied by Argentine forces which created the Estación Aeronaval Calderón (naval air station Calderon), protected by elements of 2nd Naval Infantry Battalion, which was assaulted successfully by the British Special Air Service.
 Thirty to one-hundred and fifty Argentine soldiers were based here to protect the airfield.

 HMS Coventry was sunk off the coast of Pebble Island.
 According to the inquiry into its loss, the ship sank 10 mi north of Pebble Island in May 1982.
 The co-ordinates of the sinking are 51 03.6S, 59 42.2W and this is about 11.5 nmi from the nearest point on Pebble Island.
 There are memorials on the island to the British destroyer HMS Coventry and to an Argentinian Lear Jet, both destroyed during the conflict.

 More recently, Pebble Island Settlement became one of the first in the Falkland Islands to use wind turbines to generate most of its electricity.

 In October 2018, it was announced that Pebble Island was up for sale by Claire Harris, descendant of John Markham Dean.
 The new buyer would need to obtain a licence from the Falklands Government to ensure that the island is kept in line with the rest of the islands.